 Pär A. Lindström, Chief Executive Officer and Chief Investment Officer

-Pär Lindström is Chief Executive Officer and Chief Investment Officer of the Company and President of Enphys Management Corp., one of the Company's investments.
+Pär Lindström is Co-Founder, Chief Executive Officer & Chief Investment Officer

-Previously, Mr. Lindström spent over five years as Principal in the Global Special Situations and Private Equity groups at the Abu Dhabi Investment Council (“ADIC”), where he drove direct investments and backed various investment teams across multiple asset classes.
-He also co-wrote the Private Equity Department's Strategy and developed its Investment Guidelines.
-Prior to ADIC, he was a Principal at Partners Capital, a firm backed by Lord Jacob Rothschild and Sir Ronald Cohen, where he headed up the Private Equity, Growth Capital and Venture Capital investments.
+Previously, Mr. Lindström spent over five years as Principal in the Global Special Situations and Private Equity groups at the Abu Dhabi Investment Council ("ADIC"), where he was part of the team that built the newly established sovereign wealth fund by driving direct investments and backing various investment teams across multiple asset classes.
+Prior to ADIC, he was a Principal at Partners Capital Investment Group, a firm backed by Lord Jacob Rothschild and Sir Ronald Cohen, where he headed up the Private Equity, Growth Capital and Venture Capital investments.

 Earlier in his career, Mr. Lindström was co-head of Applied Value's New York office, a global turnaround advisory firm with a growth equity investment arm and a senior investment professional at Investor Growth Capital, part of the Wallenberg family's investment company Investor AB, and Affärsstrategerna VC.
-Mr. Lindström has also held positions with Bain & Company's Private Equity Groups in Europe and the U.S. where he led private equity due-diligence analysis in a variety of industries, and with KPMG Banking & Finance.
+Mr. Lindström has also held positions with Bain & Company's Private Equity Groups in Europe and the U.S. and with KPMG Banking & Finance.

 Mr. Lindström holds a Bachelor of Science from University of California at Berkeley, an MBA from Harvard Business School and is a two-time Olympian in swimming.